 What are the system and software requirements for using TEA?
-TEA runs on both MacOS and Windows PC desktop operating systems.
+The Editor's Affairs runs on both MacOS and Windows PC desktop operating systems.
 TEA is designed to run in the latest version of Microsoft Excel included in the Microsoft 365 subscription.
 Some features and functionality may not be compatible with older versions of Excel.
 If you have questions about running TEA with your specific system and Excel version, please feel free to contact me.

 Do I need to be an Excel expert to use TEA?
 Not at all!
 TEA is designed for Excel novices and expert users alike.
 The TEA guidance documentation that accompanies your TEA package includes Excel basics and walks you through each detail that you have to fill in yourself and each data point that the spreadsheet formulas generate automatically.